JBGrubbs/academic-kickstart1/content/student projects/ShantiJames.md

 caption = ""

 +++
-Shanti James is a fourth-year doctoral student.
+Shanti James is a fifth-year doctoral student.
 Her research ideas currently revolve around how personality traits and demographics may predict the way people engage in public discourse and civic life.
 She is also curious about the development and intrapersonal function of polarized thinking, and about ways evolutionary psychology can inform personality research.

 Grubbs, J. B., James, A. S., Warmke, B., & Tosi, J. (2022).
 Moral Grandstanding, Narcissism, and Self-Reported Responses to the COVID-19 Crisis. <i>Journal of Research in Personality</i>, 104187. https://doi.org/10.1016/j.jrp.2021.104187